autowarefoundation/autoware_tools/planning/autoware_planning_data_analyzer/docs/metrics/epdms_metrics.md

 ## EPDMS Definition

 EPDMS is a synthetic open-loop planning score for one selected trajectory.
-It combines hard admissibility checks with weighted progress, risk, lane-keeping, and comfort quality terms.
+It combines multiplicative penalty checks with weighted progress, risk, lane-keeping, and comfort quality terms.

 Let: